 Mothers and fathers, as well as grandparents and friends bring their treasured but broken childhood dolls to Lisbon’s Doll Hospital for repairs, hoping to revitalize them before passing them on to the next generation.
 As the world’s oldest doll repair shop, it receives quite a bit of attention, not just from Lisbon’s locals but from residents across the country as well.

 The walls are lined with dolls of all shapes, sizes, and value, in addition to limbs, eyes, hair, and anything else that can be used for repairs.
 “Doctors” are seamstresses, handymen, and artisans of all kinds, meaning the hospital doesn’t turn patients away and can fix many types of ailments from damaged music boxes to barbie heads and cracks in porcelain.

 Instead of shelling tens of euros or more on a new gift, repairing a childhood doll can cost as little as 5€, but as with all repair shops, the “hospital bill” will increase if the treatment requires more time and effort.
-Still, repairing a favorite toy can reduce the financial stress that haunts many people in Portugal, and toys passed down generations come with memories and stories that money simply cannot buy.
+Still, toys passed down generations come with memories and stories that money simply cannot buy.